cloudfoundry/cf-deployment/README.md

 which lays out some guidelines for adding properties or jobs to the deployment manifest.

-Before submitting a pull request, please run `scripts/test` which interpolates all of our ops files with the `bosh` cli.
+Before submitting a pull request or pushing to develop, please run `./scripts/test` which interpolates all of our ops files with the `bosh` cli.

+**Note:** it is necessary to run the tests from the root of the repo.

-If you add an Ops-file, you will need to document it in its corresponding README.
+If you add an Ops-file,
+you will need to document it in its corresponding README and add it to the ops file tests in `scripts/test`.

 We ask that pull requests and other changes be successfully deployed, and tested with the latest sha of CATs.